GeorgeDiNicola/jeopardy-data-scraper/README.md

 - Incremental data scrape and store

 ## Design Goals
-- Provide an API and file export mechanisms for data analyst Jeopardy fans to easily explore Jeopardata
+- Provide an API and file export mechanisms for data analyst Jeopardy! fans to easily explore Jeopardata
-- Analyze and identify patterns in Jeopardy gameplay over time, such as presenting inflection points in data from influential players like James Holzhauer
+- Analyze and identify patterns in Jeopardy! gameplay over time, such as presenting inflection points in data from influential players like James Holzhauer
 - Provide a location to store historic Jeopardy! data in a transformed format more suitable for data-driven analysis and applications

 ## System Design
 ![Jeopardata System Design](docs/Jeopardy-System-Design.png)
-*Application scheduled to execute once per day after the Jeopardata posts to extract the most recent Jeopardy episode data it does not know of, then saves it to the DB
+*Application scheduled to execute once per day after the Jeopardata posts to extract the most recent Jeopardy! episode data it does not know of, then saves it to the DB

 ## Data Persistence Layer
 - Database Product: **PostgreSQL**